tshih17110/todoapp/README.md

 # TodoApp

-TodoApp is a simple web application that allows you to manage your tasks and track their progress.
-You can add new tasks, update their progress, and view the list of tasks.
+TodoApp is a demo web application manages tasks and track their progress.
+New tasks can be added, their progress updated, and the list of tasks viewed.

 ### Installation